-On November 3, 2014, Nina Timofeeva, one of the great dancers of the 20th century, passed away.
-She left behind a tremendous dance heritage and a life enterprise that continues to establish generations of ballet dancers in Jerusalem, the capital of Israel.
+On November 3, 2014, Nina Timofeeva, one of the greatest dancers of the 20th century, passed away.
+She left behind an enormous dance heritage and a life enterprise that continues to establish generations of ballet dancers in Jerusalem, the capital of Israel.